 Plan for 15–30% of the initial build cost per year in ongoing maintenance.
 A $20,000 build costs $3,000–$6,000 annually just to keep running correctly.
 An agent left without maintenance does not hold its performance level — the agent degrades, slowly and invisibly, until someone notices a pattern of bad outputs that have been going out for weeks.

-Every scenario that delivers time savings of four or more hours per week, valued at $50/hour, recovers its cost within 24 months.
+Every scenario that delivers time savings of four or more hours per week, valued at $50/hour, recovers its build-year cost within 24 months.
 The first scenario recovers cost in seven months at that valuation.
-The economics are sound — as long as the full cost was in the budget.
+The economics are sound — as long as the full three-year cost was in the budget, not just the build.

 Three questions expose whether a quote covers the real cost of implementation.